Common tasks with KQL for Microsoft Sentinel

 | sort by ObjectName asc

-Now, our summarized columns are named Count and CounterSum.
+Now, your summarized columns are named Count and CounterSum.

 Screenshot of friendly column names for aggregations.

-There's more to the summarize operator than we can cover here, but you should invest the time to learn it because it's a key component to any data analysis you plan to perform on your Microsoft Sentinel data.
+There's more to the summarize operator than this article can cover, but you should invest the time to learn it because it's a key component to any data analysis you plan to perform on your Microsoft Sentinel data.

 Aggregation reference

-The are many aggregation functions, but some of the most commonly used are sum(), count(), and avg().
+Many aggregation functions are available, but some of the most commonly used ones are sum(), count(), and avg().
 For more information, see Aggregation function types at a glance.

 Selecting: adding and removing columns